zonatime/getdata-006/README.md

 This file contains the average mean and standard deviation for each feature in the original data set.

 average_by_activity_and_subject.txt contains the following variables, listed by column number.
+The first column is "observations".

 2 tBodyAccmeanX
 3 tBodyAccmeanY